Thursday, December 30, 2010

 This is an old Chinese poem that offers wonderful advice for our current leader:

-(instead the people go to our leader)
+GO to the people (instead the people go to our leader)

 LIVE among the people (Our leader lives luxuriously among themselves)